kinsnik/Challenge_2/loan_qualifier_app/README.md

 To run this application, there are multiple different functions running within the app some using modular programming to allow for an organized primary app.
 The modules that the app is dependent on is qualifier which contains the following sub-modules:
 * filters (which determine the user's loan eligibility based on their financials eg. credit score)
-* utils (which in turn contains 1. calculators for financial ratios and 2. fileio, a file that handles file input)
+* utils (which in turn contains 1. calculators for financial ratios and 2. fileio, a file that handles file input and output).
+The output in utils is the csv file created by the save_csv function in the updated fileio module, which we modularized as follows:

+'''python
+def save_csv(csvpath, list_of_lists, header):

+    with open(csvpath, 'w', newline='') as csvfile:
+        csvwriter = csv.writer(csvfile)
+        csvwriter.writerow(header)

+        for list in list_of_lists:
+            csvwriter.writerow(list)
+'''

 ---